codeamo/Piano-key-lesson/README.md

 # Piano-key-lesson
-This is simple interactive game to help beginner-level piano students study.
+This is a simple interactive game to help beginner-level piano students study.